stas-schaller/keeper-killercoda-scenarios/ksm-sdk-java/step1.md

     public static void getSecrets(){
         // oneTimeToken is used only once to initialize the storage
-        // after the first run, subsequent calls will use ksm-config.txt String oneTimeToken = "[ONE TIME TOKEN]";
+        // after the first run, subsequent calls will use ksm-config1.json String oneTimeToken = "[ONE TIME TOKEN]";
-        LocalConfigStorage storage = new LocalConfigStorage("ksm-config1.txt");
+        LocalConfigStorage storage = new LocalConfigStorage("ksm-config1.json");
         try {
             initializeStorage(storage, oneTimeToken);
             SecretsManagerOptions options = new SecretsManagerOptions(storage);